ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 # Closing Up Shop

-**Nox**
+**Angel**

 The gala ended around 2am.
 That's when the space started trying to get people to file out without making it seem like they were getting kicked out.
 The band had long since gone and there was a dj playing soft mixes of modern music.
 Nothing overly enrgetic, but enough of a dance beat to keep everyone happy.

 The booze were dwindling, we'd run out of champagne completely, and most of the the rum and vodka.
 We still had plenty of wine, but we were digging the bottom of the barrel stuff.
 All the good stuff was gone, but no one really cared at this point.
-I had watched Alex leave with his date at midnight.
+I had watched Zane leave with his date at midnight.
 My Dad had left at 1 with Angelina.

 Mr. Hudson left shortly there after and the last of the partners was Mr. Kennedy and his wife.
 They were helping security make everyone leave discretely while we cleaned up our things.
 The space would be cleaned by the staff.
 But we had to pack up everything.